 All the following Easter party games are fun and easy.
 They are simple to organize and most require very little preparation so you can get started straight away.

-Also don't forget to check out my EASTER PARTY IDEAS which is full of ideas for eastern party crafts, eastern food and more.
+Also don't forget to check out my EASTER IDEAS which is full of ideas for crafts, food and more.

 Equipment : Eggs - lots!!!

 This is one of my favorite Easter party games for outdoors.
-It is for older kids as they need to be able to throw and catch.
+It is for older children as they need to be able to throw and catch.
 And you're going to need quite a few eggs.
-You can either use raw eggs (messy!) but if not, I would definitely recommend using hard-boiled eggs.
+You can either use them raw (messy!) but if not, I would definitely recommend them hard-boiled.

-Split the players into pairs and line each pair along two imaginary lines about one meter apart (less for smaller kids) and so that the pairs are facing each other.
+Split the players into pairs and line each pair along two imaginary lines about 3 feet apart (less for smaller kids) and so that the pairs are facing each other.
 Give each pair one egg.

-The aim of the game is to toss the egg to your opponent, which they then have to catch.
+The aim of the game is to toss it to your opponent, which they then have to catch.
 If they do so, each person in the pair takes one step backwards.
-The egg is then tossed again and if successfully caught, another step backwards is taken and so on.
-The winning pair is the one who manages to throw the egg the furthest without breaking it.
+It is then tossed again and if successfully caught, another step backwards is taken and so on.
+The winning pair is the one who manages to throw it the furthest without breaking it.

-There is a skill to this game in that when catching the egg, you should move your hands in a backwards motion to reduce the force of the egg hitting the palm of your hand - much easier said than done!
+There is a skill to this game in that when catching the egg, you should move your hands in a backwards motion to reduce the force on it hitting the palm of your hand - much easier said than done!

 Hunt The Egg